OpenEvalProject/evals/manuscripts/elife-75401/v1/manuscript.md

 **Figure 8.:** Detailed steps are described in the following corresponding parts as: structural and functional MRI processing (sections ‘Structural MRI processing’, ‘Resting-state fMRI processing’, and ‘Cortical surface reconstruction and mapping’), computing local gradient map of functional connectivity for each scan (section ‘Computation of individual local gradient map’), function-based cortical registration (section ‘Cortical surface registration based on local gradient map’), and generating fine-grained functional parcellation (section ‘Generation of parcellation maps based on local gradient map’).

-## Computation of individual local gradient map
+#### Computation of individual local gradient map

 The local gradient of FC (Gordon et al., 2016) identifies sharp changes of RSFC, thus intrinsically representing the transition from one functional parcel to another, and is widely used in generating meaningful fMRI-based cortical parcellations in adult studies (Gordon et al., 2016; Han et al., 2018; Schaefer et al., 2018).
 For each infant subject, the AP and PA scans are computed separately and only combined during step 8.
 For each fMRI scan, the computation of the local gradient of FC on the cortical surface is summarized in the following steps.
 (1) For each fMRI scan, the FC matrix is built by pair-wise correlating the BOLD signal of each vertex with all other cortical vertices in the CIFTI file to create a 32k × 64k RSFC matrix for each hemisphere, where each row represents the RSFC map of a vertex.
 (2) Each RSFC matrix is transformed to z scores using Fisher’s r-to-z transformation, which normalizes features of different vertices to a comparable scale.
 (3) For each fMRI scan, the z-transformed RSFC map of each vertex is correlated with all cortical vertices within the same hemisphere, creating a second-order correlation matrix (RSFC-2nd) sized 32k × 32k for each hemisphere, where each row represents an RSFC correlation map, based on which the functional transition boundaries can be detected.
 Note that the RSFC maps (first-order correlation) change smoothly between areas, while the RSFC correlation maps (second-order correlation) exhibit more rapid and abrupt changes, suggesting the clearer presence of a functional boundary between two adjacent areas (Wig et al., 2014).
 (4) For some scan visits consisting of both AP and PA scans, all RSFC-2nd matrices of the same visit from the same subject are averaged so that all subjects contribute equally, even though they may have different numbers of scans in one visit.
 (5) The gradient of FC is computed on the RSFC-2nd as in Glasser et al., 2016, resulting in a 32k × 32k gradient matrix per hemisphere.
 (6) By performing the watershed-based boundary detection (Gordon et al., 2016) on the gradient matrix, we obtain 32k binary boundary maps per hemisphere.
 (7) The local gradient map is defined as the average of 32k binary boundary maps.
 (8) The local gradient maps of AP and PA scans are averaged for each session.
 When multiple sessions are collected for one visit of a subject, the local gradient maps of different session are also averaged.

-## Cortical surface registration based on local gradient map
+#### Cortical surface registration based on local gradient map

 Previous studies mostly computed population-based local gradient maps, where cortical surfaces were usually co-registered to a common space using only cortical folding-based features.
 However, due to the highly variable relationship between cortical folds and function, especially in higher-order association regions, researchers have recently become more aware of the necessity of functional feature-based registration (Coalson et al., 2018; Tong et al., 2017; Robinson et al., 2018; Robinson et al., 2014; Nenning et al., 2017).
 To this end, in addition to cortical folding-based co-registration, we further use the local gradient of FC as a meaningful functional feature to perform a second-round of co-registration of cortical surfaces for more accurate functional alignment.

 Specifically, based on cortical folding-based surface co-registration, (1) the local gradient maps of all scans are averaged to generate the population-mean local gradient map.
 (2) To improve inter-individual cortical functional correspondences, the local gradient map of each scan is then aligned onto the current population-mean local gradient map using Spherical Demons (Yeo et al., 2010) by incorporating local gradient as a feature.
 (3) All warped functional gradient maps are then resampled and averaged to obtain the newly improved population-mean local gradient map with sharper and more detailed functional architecture.
 (4) Steps 2 and 3 are repeated iteratively until no visually observed changes in the population-mean local gradient map (four iterations in our experiment).
 After this procedure, all individual local gradient maps are co-registered, thus establishing functionally relevant cortical correspondences across individuals.

-## Generation of parcellation maps based on local gradient map
+#### Generation of parcellation maps based on local gradient map

-## Age-related parcellation maps
+##### Age-related parcellation maps

 To capture the spatiotemporal changes of fine-grained cortical functional maps during infancy, we group all scans into six representative age groups, that is, 3, 6, 9, 12, 18, and 24 months of age based on the distribution of scan ages.
 For each age group, we compute the age-related mean local gradient maps by averaging the local gradient maps of all scans within the group, without any smoothing.
 Detailed information on each age group is reported in Table 1.
 A watershed method is then applied to each age-related mean local gradient map to generate the corresponding functional parcellation maps (Gordon et al., 2016).
 This watershed segmentation algorithm starts by detecting local minima in 3-ring neighborhoods, and iteratively grows the region until reaching ambiguous locations, where vertices can be assigned to multiple regions.
 These locations appear to be borders that separate parcels and reflect putative boundaries of FC according to the local gradient maps.

-## Age-independent parcellation maps
+##### Age-independent parcellation maps

 Ideally, the age-related parcellation maps are the more appropriate representation of the cortical functional architecture at each specific age.
 However, many neuroimaging studies involve infants of multiple ages, thus the age-related parcellation maps may not be the proper choice due to different parcel numbers and variations in parcel boundaries across ages, thus inducing difficulties in across-age comparisons.
 To facilitate infant studies involving multiple age groups, we also compute an age-independent local gradient map, which is the average of all six age-related local gradient maps without any smoothing, so that each age group contributes equally to the age-independent map.
 According to the age-independent local gradient map, we generate the age-independent functional parcellation map using the watershed segmentation method as well.
 The subsequent parcellation evaluation, functional network architecture, and longitudinal development analyses are performed using the age-independent parcellation maps.

-## Evaluation of parcellation maps
+### Evaluation of parcellation maps

-## Reproducibility
+#### Reproducibility

 Ideally, a local gradient-based parcellation map should extract robust common gradient information that shows the transition between parcels.
 We thus test if the local gradient map is reproducible on different subjects.
 Therefore, randomly divided ‘generating’ and ‘repeating’ groups (Gordon et al., 2016; Schaefer et al., 2018) are used to calculate the mean local gradient map, separately.
 These two maps are then binarized by keeping only 25% highest local gradient as in Gordon et al., 2016; Han et al., 2018, and the dice ratio overlapping index between the two binarized maps is calculated to evaluate the reproducibility of the functional gradient map.
 This process is repeated multiple times (1000 times in this study) to get a reliable estimation.

-## Homogeneity
+#### Homogeneity

 The local gradient-based parcellation identifies large gradients, representing sharp transitions in FC patterns and avoiding large gradients inside parcels as much as possible.
 Meanwhile, a parcel that accurately represents a cortical area should not only be distinct from its neighbors in FC pattern, but also has a homogenous FC pattern across all vertices within the parcel.
 Therefore, we estimate the homogeneity of each parcel as in Gordon et al., 2016; Arslan et al., 2018.
 Specifically, we first compute the mean correlation profile of each vertex across all subjects.
 Next, the correlation patterns of all vertices within one parcel are entered into a principal component analysis; the percentage of the variance that is explained by the largest principal component is used to represent the homogeneity of this parcel.

-## Variance
+#### Variance

 As the FC pattern within a parcel should be relatively uniform, we also measure the variability of the connectivity pattern within each parcel, with smaller variability indicating greater uniformity and hence higher parcellation quality.
 Specifically, for each parcel, we first obtain a matrix with each column representing the subject-average z-score of the FC profile of one vertex in the parcel.
 Then we compute the sum of the standard deviation of each row to represent the variability of this parcel.
 The average variability of all parcels is used to represent the variability of the parcellation map.

 As parcellation maps usually have different numbers, sizes, and shapes in parcels, to have fair comparisons and be consistent with (Gordon et al., 2016; Han et al., 2018), we compare our parcellation maps with ‘null parcellations’.
 The null parcellations are generated by rotating by a random amount along the x, y, and z axes on the 32,492 spherical surfaces, which relocate each parcel while keeping the same number and size of parcels.
 We compare both variability and homogeneity of our parcellation and that of the random rotated null parcellations.
 Notably, in any random rotation, some parcels will inevitably be rotated into the medial wall, where no functional data exist.
 The homogeneity/variance of a parcel rotated into the medial wall is not calculated; instead, we assign this parcel the average homogeneity/variance of all random versions of the parcel that were rotated into non-medial-wall cortical regions.

-## Variability between local gradient maps
+#### Variability between local gradient maps

 A variability map visualizes the variability or dissimilarity between two local gradient maps, and is estimated as follows.
-For a vertex v, Pv is defined as a surface patch surrounding v (10-ring neighborhood in this study).
-For two local gradient maps g1 and g2 , two corresponding vectors pv1 and pv2 within Pv are then extracted.
-The variability of two local gradient maps at vertex v is computed as Varg1,g2=0.5×(1-corr(pv1,pv2)), where corr(⋅,⋅) stands for Pearson’s correlation.
+For a vertex $v$, $P_{v}$ is defined as a surface patch surrounding $v$ (10-ring neighborhood in this study).
+For two local gradient maps $g^{1}$ and $g^{2}$ , two corresponding vectors $p_{v}^{1}$ and $p_{v}^{2}$ within $P_{v}$ are then extracted.
+The variability of two local gradient maps at vertex $v$ is computed as $Varg^{1},g^{2}=0.5\times(1-corr(p_{v}^{1},p_{v}^{2}))$, where $corr(⋅,⋅)$ stands for Pearson’s correlation.
 As a result, the variability/dissimilarity is within the range of [0, 1], where high values stand for high variability/dissimilarity and vice versa.
 In this study, we mainly measure the variability between local gradient maps in two aspects: (1) the across-age variability, which computes the variability of local gradient maps between two consecutive age groups to reflect the developmental changes of the local gradient maps; (2) the variability between the age-independent local gradient map and each age-related local gradient map, for quantitatively evaluating whether it is appropriate to use the age-independent parcellation maps for all 6 age groups.

-## Functional development analysis
+### Functional development analysis

-## Functional network detection
+#### Functional network detection

 To discover the developmental evolution of large-scale cortical functional networks, we employ a network discovery method (Thomas Yeo et al., 2011) for each of the six age groups.
-Specifically, for each subject in each age group, given n parcels, we first compute the average time course of each parcel (excluding the medial wall), and compute the correlation of the average time courses between any two parcels.
-This results in a n×n matrix, which is further binarized by setting the top 10% of the correlations to one and the rest to zero to be consistent with Thomas Yeo et al., 2011, and because the clustering algorithm appears robust to the choice of threshold.
+Specifically, for each subject in each age group, given $n$ parcels, we first compute the average time course of each parcel (excluding the medial wall), and compute the correlation of the average time courses between any two parcels.
+This results in a $n\timesn$ matrix, which is further binarized by setting the top 10% of the correlations to one and the rest to zero to be consistent with Thomas Yeo et al., 2011, and because the clustering algorithm appears robust to the choice of threshold.
 The binarization of connectivity in each individual offers a certain level of normalization so that each subject can contribute the same number of connections, which leads to significantly better clustering results (Thomas Yeo et al., 2011).
-For each age group, all n×n matrices are averaged across individuals independently.
+For each age group, all $n\timesn$ matrices are averaged across individuals independently.
 A clustering algorithm (Lashkari et al., 2010) is then applied to estimate networks of parcels with similar connectivity profiles.

-To determine the optimal cluster number k for each age group, we employ the random split-half test to compute the stability for each k, with higher stability corresponding to more meaningful clustering results.
-Specifically, for each age group, we randomly split all subjects into two folds and run the clustering algorithm separately to obtain two independent clustering results c1 and c2 , and the similarity between c1 and c2 is evaluated using the Amari-type distance (Wu et al., 2016).
-This experiment is repeated 200 times for each age group, and the resulting similarities are averaged to represent the stability for k.
-During this process, the range of k is set to [2, 30] according to the existing literature of functional network discovery (Thomas Yeo et al., 2011; Power et al., 2011).
+To determine the optimal cluster number $k$ for each age group, we employ the random split-half test to compute the stability for each $k$, with higher stability corresponding to more meaningful clustering results.
+Specifically, for each age group, we randomly split all subjects into two folds and run the clustering algorithm separately to obtain two independent clustering results $c_{1}$ and $c_{2}$ , and the similarity between $c_{1}$ and $c_{2}$ is evaluated using the Amari-type distance (Wu et al., 2016).
+This experiment is repeated 200 times for each age group, and the resulting similarities are averaged to represent the stability for $k$.
+During this process, the range of $k$ is set to [2, 30] according to the existing literature of functional network discovery (Thomas Yeo et al., 2011; Power et al., 2011).

-## Parcel-wise development
+#### Parcel-wise development

 We computed the homogeneity and local efficiency of each parcel in the age-independent parcellation to characterize infantile parcel-wise developmental patterns regarding functional homogeneity and functional segregation, respectively.
 The homogeneity is computed as described in Section “Evaluation of parcellation maps - Homogeneity” for each subject, where higher parcel homogeneity indicates more unified connectivity patterns within the parcel.
 The local efficiency here represents the node local efficiency (Shi et al., 2018; Eickhoff et al., 2018) computed using the Gretna Toolkit (Peng et al., 2023), that is, ‘Gretna_node_local_efficency.m’.
 It measures the average efficiency of information transfer within local subgraphs and is defined as the inverse of the shortest average path length of all neighbors of a given node among themselves.
-Formally, it is calculated as Elocal=1NGi(NGi−1)∑j,k∈Gi1Lj,k, where NGi represents the number of nodes in the subgraph Gi of node i, and Lj,k is the average distance (number of steps) between nodes i and j in the subgraph.
+Formally, it is calculated as $E_{local}=\frac{1}{N_{G_{i}}(N_{G_{i}}−1)}\sumj,k\inG_{i}\frac{1}{L_{j,k}}$, where $N_{G_{i}}$ represents the number of nodes in the subgraph $G_{i}$ of node $i$, and $L_{j,k}$ is the average distance (number of steps) between nodes $i$ and $j$ in the subgraph.
 In the computation, each node represents a parcel, and the subgraph for each parcel is defined as all nodes connected to this parcel with connectivity strength beyond a given threshold.
 Herein, multiple thresholds are used, keeping 50–5% connections with 1% as a step, and the area under the curve is calculated to represent the local efficiency to avoid the influence of connectivity densities.
 The local efficiency corresponds to the mean information transfer efficiency between a particular parcel and all its connected nodes, which is proportional to the clustering coefficient.
 Parcels with higher local efficiency can more effectively share information with their connected parcels, and thus help build effective segregated networks.
 To show a figure that maps homogeneity and local efficiency onto the cortical surface, and meanwhile shows their temporal development patterns at different ages, we use the sliding window technique to compute homogeneity and local efficiency in each age window by averaging all scans within the same age window.
 The windows are centered at each month, with a window width of 90 days (±45 days) at 2 months of age, increasing 4 days in width for each following month and reaching 182 days (±91 days) at 2 years of age.